 System software development

 Operating System (OS) software necessitates a thorough understanding of numerous complicated areas of computer science.
 You’ll need to know how hardware works and be able to read and write a higher-level language as well as the difficult assembly language.

-The hardware is subsequently used by applications by submitting requests for certain services, such as processing or visual representation, to the OS, which is communicated through API.
+Applications use the hardware by submitting requests for specific services, such as processing or visual representation, to the OS through API communication.

-Apart from OS, system software development also takes care of producing Utility Software such as your Anti-Virus programs, drivers that are used to communicate between hardware and software, and Middleware which acts as the connective tissue between applications, users, and data.
+In addition to the OS, system software development also produces Utility Software, such as Anti-Virus programs, drivers used to facilitate communication between hardware and software, and Middleware, which acts as the connective tissue between applications, users, and data.

 Programming software development

 Any software that a programmer uses to build new programs or which can serve as a tool in the software development process would fall under this category which includes simple text editors to large integrated development environments (IDEs).
 The majority of programmers choose more advanced programming software such as Microsoft’s Visual Studio, for example, which enhances the development process.

 This form of software is not used by consumers, but it is critical for the software development industry.
 It creates testing and coding tools for other software developers.
 In addition to development and testing, this software assists developers in adhering to industry standards.

 Application software development